L3MON4D3/LuaSnip/DOC.md

 (string[])`)).

-All of the loaders support reloading, so simply editing any file contributing snippets will reload its snippets (only in the session the file was edited in, we use `BufWritePost` for reloading, not some lower-level mechanism).
+All of the loaders support reloading, so simply editing any file contributing snippets will reload its snippets (only in the session the file was edited in;
+we use `BufWritePost` for reloading, not some lower-level mechanism).

-For easy editing of these files, Luasnip provides a [`vim.ui.select`-based dialog](#edit_snippets) where first the filetype, and then the file can be selected.
+For easy editing of these files, LuaSnip provides a `vim.ui.select`-based dialog ([Loaders-edit_snippets](#edit_snippets)) where first the filetype, and then the file can be selected.

 ## Troubleshooting

-* Luasnip uses `all` as the global filetype.
-As most snippet collections don't explicitly target luasnip, they may not provide global snippets for this filetype, but another, like `_` (`honza/vim-snippets`).
+* LuaSnip uses `all` as the global filetype.
+As most snippet collections don't explicitly target LuaSnip, they may not provide global snippets for this filetype, but another, like `_` (`honza/vim-snippets`).
-  In these cases, it's necessary to extend luasnip's global filetype with the collection's global filetype:
+  In these cases, it's necessary to extend LuaSnip's global filetype with the collection's global filetype:
   ```lua
   ls.filetype_extend("all", { "_" })
   ```

-  In general, if some snippets don't show up when loading a collection, a good first step is checking the filetype luasnip is actually looking into (print them for the current buffer via `:lua print(vim.inspect(require("luasnip").get_snippet_filetypes()))`), against the one the missing snippet is provided for (in the collection).
+  In general, if some snippets don't show up when loading a collection, a good first step is checking the filetype LuaSnip is actually looking into (print them for the current buffer via `:lua print(vim.inspect(require("luasnip").get_snippet_filetypes()))`), against the one the missing snippet is provided for (in the collection).